libhal-google/libhal-armcortex/README.md

 ### Installing ARM toolchain

+Requires `arm-none-eabi-g++` version 11 and above.

-libhal is platform and architecture agnostic but if you do plan to build application for ARM Cortex M class microcontrollers then you will want to follow these steps:
+To build applications for ARM Cortex M class micro-controllers then you will want to follow these steps:

 - Ubuntu/Debian: `sudo apt install arm-none-eabi-gcc`
 - Mac: `brew install --cask gcc-arm-embedded`